How to Find the Best Florida Family Law Appeals Lawyers

 How AAA Family Law Can Help

-At the consultation I will: (1) ask you to explain the circumstances of your trial court case and what specific part of the final judgment you want to appeal, (2) give you a preliminary assessment of whether or not an appeal has a good chance of success in your case, but I may have to do some research to give you a final answer later (3) and quote you a fixed attorney retainer fee, not an hourly rate whose total is unpredictable.
+At the consultation I will: (1) ask you to explain the circumstances of your family court case and what specific part of the final judgment you want to appeal, (2) give you a preliminary assessment of whether or not an appeal has a good chance of success in your case, but I may have to do some research to give you a final answer later (3) and quote you a fixed attorney retainer fee, not an hourly rate whose total is unpredictable.

 Please read the Articles section for more information on Family Law topics.